 Center for South Asia at UW-Madison: Tradition and Innovation

 - The tradition of Indian studies started on the UW campus in the mid-1880s when a Professorship of Sanskrit was established.
 In 1958 the Dept of Indian Studies (today part of Asian Languages and Cultures) was inaugurated, followed in 1963 by the Center for South Asia, a federally funded National Resource Center.

 - The renowned bio-chemist Dr. Hargobind Khurana received his Nobel prize in 1968 while on UW-Madison faculty.

 - The Center for South Asia serves as an intellectual hub to promote generation of new knowledge and perusal of collaborative intellectual inquiry.
-It has close to 50 affiliate faculty all across campus including those present today.
+It has close to 50 affiliate faculty all across campus.

 - UW has hosted the South Asian Summer Language Institute since 2003, and Project Global Officer which funds ROTC students since 2011.

 - One of the oldest South Asia Study abroad programs is the UW in India program in Varanasi.
 We recently added a new intensive Hindi-Urdu Program in summer held at the American Institute of Indian Studies in Gurgaon.